 Legal Insurance (Rechtsschutzversicherung)

 Ensuring you in the event of legal action.
 This one is actually highly recommended for international residents as you may encounter problems while you’re here (more specifically with your landlord).
 The types of fees that legal insurance may cover include hiring an attorney, court fees, cost of witnesses, etc. You can compare your options and/or go directly to an English provider like GetSafe or Feather.
+For a full guide on legal insurance, head here.

 Work/Unemployment Insurance (Arbeitslosenversicherung)